cs3216/cs3216.github.io/assignments/facebook.md

 Do note that Google Analytics is not the only tool to get metrics on your users.
-You can also use [Facebook Insights](https://www.facebook.com/insights/), the analytics tool designed to work with Facebook applications.
+You can also use [Facebook Insights](https://www.facebook.com/insights), the analytics tool designed to work with Facebook applications.
 In certain cases, Facebook Insights can provide more information than Google Analytics about your application.
 We focus on Google Analytics here because it is more generic, but we want you to be aware of alternatives.

+If you are creating a Single-page Application, you will have to manually track the pageviews on route change event.
+Figuring out how this can be achieved will be left as an exercise for you.

 <div class="box">
   <strong class="milestone-counter"></strong> Embed Google Analytics on all your pages and
   give us a screenshot of the report.
+Make sure the different page views are being tracked!
 </div>

 ### User Experience